 Q: What are the 6 Ps of compartment syndrome?

 A: The "6 Ps" are classic signs and symptoms of compartment syndrome: Pain (out of proportion to the injury), Pallor (pale skin), Paresthesia (numbness or tingling), Pulselessness (decreased or absent pulse), Paralysis (weakness or inability to move), and Pressure (tense compartment).
-However, not all 6 Ps may be present, and relying solely on these signs can delay diagnosis.
+That said, not all 6 Ps may be present, and relying solely on these signs can delay diagnosis.

 Q: How is compartment syndrome diagnosed?